SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

       `git status` commando).
 It is good practise to make a new branch when working on some changes.
 Use the `git branch` command followed by the `git checkout` command to create a new branch.

-   4. You are now ready to make changes to repository.
+   4. You are now ready to make changes to the repository.
 Try to find something to improve (any spelling mistakes?).
       When you have made the changes, do the standard git cycle: `add -> commit -> push`

    5. Go online to the original repository and go the `Pull requests` tab.
 Find `compare` botton and